Homeowner’s Guide to Cabanas

 To help you decide what is right for your private pool paradise, let’s examine the different types of poolside cabanas and what to consider when investing in one.

-A pool cabana is a covered shelter adjacent to a swimming pool.
+A cabana is a covered shelter, usually adjacent to a swimming pool.
 It’s a place to get out of the sun, or an area to relax, change clothes or have a snack while enjoying the pool.

 For some people, it provides a quiet space — maybe slightly out of earshot of kids splashing in the pool — or a place for friends to gather and kick back with a drink.
 Maybe it’s a shady spot to park the baby stroller while Mom and Dad enjoy the pool.
 No matter how it’s used, a pool cabana provides shade, relaxation and a little bit of privacy outdoors.